|Tour Duration: 3-8 Days||Difficulty level: ▲▲▲▲▲|

 If mountain climbing and trekking is not just a physical challenge for you and you enjoy breathtaking views, mythology and romantic adventures, Kazbek is a mount you definitely should climb.
-Mount Kazbek is one of the most beautiful and most climbed mountains of the Caucasian ridge.
-Technically Kazbek less difficult than other 5000+ m Caucasus summits – another fact making Mount Kazbek so attractive.
+Mount Kazbek is one of the most beautiful and most climbed mountains on the Caucasian ridge.
+Technically Kazbek is less difficult than other 5000+ m Caucasus summits – another fact making Mount Kazbek so attractive.

 Mount Kazbek name